From the top view, the best approach is to place a center of a brush at the center angle to the edge. (Figure 1)

 If bristles breakage occurs, decrease the depth of cut.

 Use multiple passes as described below.

-If trying to remove burrs in 1 pass, it may cause excessive tool wear, tool breakage or burr may not be removed.
-Calculate the maximum height of burs before using the tool.
+If trying to remove burrs in just 1 pass, it may cause excessive tool wear, tool breakage or burr may not be removed.
+Calculate the maximum height of burrs before using the tool.